telecom2k3/caldavzap-baikal4.6-1/README.md

     - Close and restart the browser</pre>
 (3) Use Google Chrome's Developer Tools to identify any problems with webserver content headers.

+<ul>Support:</ul>

+Support for this plugin is limited to compatibility with Roundcube only.
+There are a lot of different CalDAV servers out there, all with different operating capabilities and configurations.
+If you use Nextcloud, Owncloud, Purecloud, or WhatEver cloud, etc. please contact them for assistance.